sri7373/Tech-Series-2025/README.md

 # Tech-Series-2025
-This is a group project done by 6 Singapore Management University (SMU) students (insert names) for the Tech Series 2025 hosted by SMU Elipsis.
+This is a group project done by 6 Singapore Management University (SMU) students (Kay Wee, Sri, Min Yi, Lynus, Jordan, Ashley) for the Tech Series 2025 hosted by SMU Elipsis.
 Demo video: https://youtu.be/mV-3L2xEX10

 # EcoCommerce App